 Because of these eye and hearing issues associated with the Merle Gene, you will NEVER find me breeding for the merle factor!

 You can place a deposit on a puppy at any age once he/she has been born (after your ‘Puppy Application’ has been approved) as long as you understand I cannot & will not guarantee eye color or coat color & will not hold a puppy to determine such.

-If you decide later (whether it be days, months, or years) that you do not want the puppy because it does not have the eye color you wanted or for any other reason, you will return the puppy/dog to us, you will lose your deposit & any payments made and most likely your purchase opportunity with PhiChas Siberians in the future.
+If you decide later (whether it be days, months, or years) that you do not want the puppy because it does not have the eye color you wanted or for any other reason, you will return the puppy/dog to me, you will lose your deposit & any payments made and most likely your purchase opportunity with PhiChas Siberians in the future.